United Home Life Review

-All four policies are designed to provide you with life insurance coverage for a specific period of time – 20 or 30 years, depending on the policy you choose.
+All four policies are designed to provide you with life insurance coverage for a specific time – 20 or 30 years, depending on the policy you choose.
 During this term period, the premium and the death benefit remains unchanged.

 Unlike regular term life policies, United Home Life’s policies do not expire at the end of the initial term period.
 You can choose to extend the coverage up to the age of 95.
-The premium, however, is set to increase on a yearly basis.
+The premium, however, is set to increase yearly.